awemorris/suika3/README.md

 come.

 Games made with Suika3 run on the `Suika3 JIT Virtual Machine` (VM).
-The VM executes `NovelML 3.0` along with `SeedScript 3.0`.
+The VM executes `NovelML 3.0` along with `SuikaScript 3.0`.

 `NovelML 3.0` is a tag-based, human-readable markup for visual novels.
 Familiar to developers from other engines, it uses concise, declarative tags for dialogue and scenes, so scripts are readable at a glance.

-`SeedScript 3.0` is our original scripting language that runs at true native speed within the VM.
-Inspired by JavaScript, SeedScript offers a streamlined syntax that is more intuitive for beginners yet powerful enough for seasoned developers.
+`SuikaScript 3.0` is our original scripting language that runs at true native speed within the VM.
+Inspired by JavaScript, SuikaScript offers a streamlined syntax that is more intuitive for beginners yet powerful enough for seasoned developers.
 Because both the language and VM are developed in-house, you never have to worry about being left behind by upstream language updates or breaking changes.
 Your scripts will remain stable and compatible for the long term.

-## Status: Work in Progress
+## Status: Implementing for 1.0.0

-This repository is currently under active development.
-Features and APIs are subject to change.
+We are planning the 1.0.0 release at the end of March 2026.
+Currently, We are working hard to implement this software.

+**Our current status is:**
+* ✅ We have implemented all APIs in C.
-Currently, we have implemented all basic tags in C.
+* ✅ We have implemented all tags in C.
-We are implementing the plugin system and the API bridge.
+* ❌ We are implementing API warppers for the scripting language.

-Note that our 1.0.0 release will be planned in March 2026.
-Plese wait for it.
+    * ❌ Config
+    * ❌ Input
+    * ❌ Game
+    * ❌ Image
+    * ❌ Stage
+    * ❌ Mixer
+    * ❌ System Button
+    * ❌ Text
+    * ❌ Tag
+    * ❌ Anime
+    * ❌ Variable
+    * ❌ Save
+    * ❌ History
+    * ❌ Seen
+    * ❌ GUI
+    * ❌ HAL

 ## Key Features

 * **High Performance**: Powered by the Suika JIT VM, it delivers unparalleled execution speed.
 * **Lightweight**: Engineered to run smoothly even on low-spec hardware and in developing regions.
 * **Universal Platform**: Designed with a "port anywhere" strategy, ensuring compatibility with almost every modern platform.
-* **Extensible**: NovelML can be seamlessly expanded by developers using SeedScript.
+* **Extensible**: NovelML can be seamlessly expanded by developers using SuikaScript.
 * **Reliable**: Built on the proven codebase of Suika2 and integrated with the modern Playfield Engine.
 * **Jot-and-Run**: A powerful markup language designed to bring your stories to life in an instant.